 Yes.
-Science is multi-disciplinary and the multi-disciplinary nature of our classes helps students practise communicating their work to researchers in different fields.
+STEMM research is multi-disciplinary and the multi-disciplinary nature of our courses helps students practise communicating their work to researchers in different fields.

 How many hours are the courses?

-Our doctoral academic writing courses are 16 hours (2 hours per week for 8 weeks).
+Our doctoral academic writing courses are approximately 3 hours per week (a 1.5-hour live session + 1.5 hours' follow-up/remote activities) for 8 weeks.

-Our doctoral technical speaking courses are 4 hours (1 hour per week for 4 weeks).
+Our doctoral technical speaking courses are approximately 2 hours per week (a 1.5-hour live session + 30 minutes' follow-up/remote activities) for 4 weeks.

-Classes are not compulsory, but if we suggest you attend a course, consider our recommendation carefully; we won’t advise you to take a class unless we think you need to.
+Courses are not compulsory, but if we suggest you attend a course, consider our recommendation carefully; we won’t advise you to take a course unless we think you need to.

 What should I do if I am unable to attend the course?